SoeRatch/React-testing/README.md

 so after every single test that we write we are gonna make sure that we do little bit of clean up .

 we are gonna make sure that we gonna take the component that we created and got mounted into that VIRTUAL DOM and we are gonna attempt to unmount it . so that the component that we created doesn't interfere with other component that was created .

+5)afterEach is exact opposite to beforeEach . afterEach will run a function or a little chunk of code that we pass it after every single test is executed .